-DBot is the Cortex XSOAR machine learning bot which ingests information about indicators to determine if they are malicious or not.
-Since DBot requires a very specific dataset, we must format our data as per this article.
+DBot is the Cortex XSOAR machine learning bot, which ingests information about indicators to determine if they are malicious.
+Since DBot requires a very specific dataset, you need to format the data according to this article.

 Dbot uses an integer to represent the reputation of an indicator.

-Unknown score can be interpeted in two ways:
+An unknown score can be interpeted in the following ways:

 - The vendor returns an "Unknown" score for the indicator.